 Making artwork has always been a natural expression for me, something like breathing.
 I don't really question why I do it, I just do it.
 I draw to entertain myself, and I draw because I don't know what I would do if I didn't.
 Most of my work has a strong narrative element to it, and my imagery leans to the darker end of the spectrum.
 Whether this is due to the cold and dark environment I was raised in, or simply part of my nature, I don't know.
 I consider myself a tireless optimist, but I'm not afraid to turn over rocks to see what's beneath.
 My creative process is all about dialing into my subconscious, seeing what imagery floats to the surface, and doing my best to transcribe it.
 I am inspired equally by the natural and manmade worlds, by machinery and wild places, dreams, myths, and technology.
 I try to bring a kinetic quality to my work, a sense of freedom and motion.

 All artwork and images are the products of my imagination.
 Elsa and I hand print our editions together, using water based ink on archival paper.
-We currently live in Saint Helens, Oregon, with two weird cats and five charming (if occasionally annoying) chickens.
+We currently live in Saint Helens, Oregon, with our two weird cats, Marley and Niflheim.
 You can keep up with our latest artwork and adventures by subscribing to our newsletter.

 Please feel free to contact us if you have any questions about the work, or just want to say hello.
 We would love to hear from you.